netranga/refinance_calc/README.md

    - Calculates and displays the potential benefits of refinancing based on user inputs and current interest rates.

 5. **API Routes**
-   - `/interest-rate/route.ts`: Fetches current interest rates from Perplexity API
+   - Fetches current interest NC 30 year interest rates using Perplexity API

 6. **Main Page (page.tsx)**
    - Orchestrates the overall layout and flow of the application, combining all the components.